YU-Zhejian/LinuxMiniPrograms/opt/code_spec/Readme.md

-# `code-spec`: How to write readable codes for green hands in a Small Group Projects
+# `code_spec`: How to write readable codes for green hands in a Small Group Projects

 WARNING: Unfinished project!